 After earning my MBA, I went on to California Western School of Law in San Diego.
 I spent my time working towards a Business Law Concentration.
 I earned the concentration with honors.
 I received the highest grade in two of my classes.

 I took the California State Bar and passed on my first attempt.

 I opened Darcy Law to help businesses like my parents succeed.
 I help entrepreneurs, startups, and small businesses with their legal needs to provide a strong foundation upon which they can grow and develop to provide for themselves and loved ones.
 I am here to change your world.

 BA – Criminology & Justice Studies – California State University San Marcos MFS – Investigations – National University MBA – Financial Management – National University JD – Business Law Concentration (Honors) – California Western School of Law

 Please contact me today to see how I can change your world.

 One question I've been asked is, "How can I protect myself against difficult customers?"
-Click the button below to schedule a free consultation!
-FREE CONSULTATION Boilerplate Contracts Are Almost Worthless A client contacted [...]
+Click the button below to schedule a consultation!
+CONSULTATION Boilerplate Contracts Are Almost Worthless A client contacted me about [...]